-This year Mother’s Day happens to fall on a very busy weekend in Fort Collins that includes Colorado State University's graduation.
+This year Mother’s Day and Colorado State University's graduation weekends happen back to back May 10-12 and May 17-19.
 This means there will be plenty to do for all of the grads and moms that are making their way to Fort Collins for the festivities.
-We know moms and grads are fairly hard to shop for, so let us help you treat them to something extra special this Mother’s Day/Graduation Weekend in Fort Collins.
-Here are some Fort Collins activities, events and dining ideas that are sure to make everyone’s day special.
+We know moms and grads are fairly hard to shop for, so let us help you treat them to something extra special this Mother’s Day and Graduation Weekend in Fort Collins.
+Here are some Fort Collins activities, events and dining ideas.

 For the Trailblazer

 - Fort Collins is known for its incredible hikes and spectacular scenery.
 Everything from ‘lunch break’ hiking, day-long hikes, and multi-day hikes are just a short drive from the heart of town.
 Here’s a list of some of the best hiking trails in Fort Collins.

 - Whether you’re exploring Fort Collins’ 285-plus miles of trails or biking in the mountains, taking in the awe-inspiring landscape, you’ll understand why Fort Collins has been named a platinum level bike-friendly city.
 Fort Collins also offers a Bike Share program Pace, which is a public transportation program that includes a network of bicycles for short-term use.